PokeRing/pokering/README.md

 7. Frontend files such as html, css, images, and javascript live in the `/public` directory.

 # Writing and Running Tests
-To run tests: `bin/rake tests:run`
+To run tests: `bin/rake test`.
+Unit and integration testing via default Rails capabilities within the `test` directory.

 # Deployments
 Test and Production servers are hosted at AWS.
 We're making use of [Jenkins CI](http://jenkins-ci.org/) to manage some automation of deployment needs.
 After pushing changes to this repo, simply go to http://http://54.88.174.144/:8080, log in with the creds jenkins, and the common password provided, and you'll be able to run the deployment jobs that are set up there.